Ion-Mironov/Final-Project-Magix/README.md

 # C#/.NET Final Project: Magix
-Final Project focused on creating a card shop owner solution to automatically update stock databases when dealing with trade-ins.
+Final project focused on creating a solution for a card shop owner to automatically update their stock databases when dealing with trade-ins.

 ## Final group project pitch: